 Vaccine Science & Options

-It is a well understood scientific fact that lose, living human DNA in a human can insert into the genome of that human.
+It is a well understood scientific fact that loose, living human DNA in a human can insert into the genome of that human.
 As the DNA in the genes govern the function of cells, such DNA insertions can seriously disrupt the function of the invaded cell.
-If this lose DNA invades the genes governing the function of a nerve cell in the brain, such disruption can have devastating consequences.
-Therefore, SCPI researches the potential health risks of the residual human DNA found in the products we use.
+If this loose DNA invades the genes governing the function of a nerve cell in the brain, such disruption can have devastating consequences.
+Sound Choice Pharmaceutical Institute (SCPI) researches the potential health risks of the residual human DNA found in some vaccines and other products .

-Many scientists have now hypothesized that cancer and other childhood neurological diseases such as autistic disorder are caused by mutations in the child’s DNA.
-This conclusion is based upon finding numerous mutations in the brains and/or blood of such children which cannot be found in their parents, these are called de novo mutations.
-They are caused by something that happens to the child after birth.
-SCPI researches have extensively reviewed the potential health risks posed by this residual human DNA.
-Based upon that research, SCPI does ongoing research and seeks to raise awareness of the potential health risks of manufacturing medical products on human cell lines.
+Many scientists have now hypothesized some cancers and other childhood neurological disorders such as Autism Spectrum Disorder (ASD) may be caused by mutations in the child’s DNA.
+This conclusion is based upon finding numerous mutations in the brains and/or blood of such children which cannot be found in their parents.
+Some mutations occur at or soon after conception and are called de novo.
+Others are acquired mutations that occur after birth due to environmental factors or exposures and are called somatic mutations.
+One such event could be exposure to residual human DNA from childhood vaccines.
+SCPI researchers have extensively reviewed the potential health risks posed by this residual human DNA.
+Based upon those findings, SCPI does ongoing research and seeks to raise awareness of the potential health risks of manufacturing medical products on human cell lines.